 Hotel Front Office FAQs

-The basics of front office include handling guest arrivals and departures, managing room reservations, providing information and assistance to guests, coordinating with other departments for guest services, and ensuring guest satisfaction and safety.
+The basics of the front office include handling guest arrivals and departures, managing room reservations, providing information and assistance to guests, coordinating with other departments for guest services, and ensuring guest satisfaction and safety.

 The hotel front office is crucial because it is usually the guests’ first point of contact.
 The front office staff is primarily concerned with meeting customer expectations, delivering on the specific individual needs of guests, handling communication, and ensuring that the hotel itself is functioning properly.